pbrucla/linux-scavenger-hunt/.clue-templates/clue09.md

 `/usr/share/dict/words`.
 There's a specific option for `grep` that will make this easy.

-Hint: this option is found under "Context Line Control" in the man pages.
+Hint: this option is found under "Context Line Control" in the `grep` man pages.